Sean Murphy Player Props: Braves vs. Brewers

 Sean Murphy At The Plate

-- Murphy has had at least one RBI in 39.2% of his games this year (29 of 74), with two or more RBI 15 times (20.3%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- In 38.7% of his games this year, Murphy has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in eight contests.

+- He has scored in 34 of 75 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.